-Design

-4 (Word Type: Incongruent vs. Congruent vs. Neutral Complex vs. Neutral Simple) x 2 (Onsets: Complex vs. Simple) repeated-measures design with reaction times as the dependent variable.
+Design.
+A 4 (word type: incongruent vs. congruent vs. neutral complex vs. neutral simple) \times 2 (onsets: complex vs. simple) repeated-measures design with RTs as the dependent variable.

-Participants

-In total 124 participants were recruited through the online testing platform, Testable (testable.org).
+Participants.
+In total, 124 participants were recruited through the online testing platform, Testable (testable.org).
 Participants had to fulfil the same criteria as the previous two experiments.
+None of them participated in Experiments 1 and 2.
+All participants were paid US\$5.
+Of the 124 participants, eight were removed for reporting a language other than English as their first language and six were